aheaton/archery-log/README.md

 <p>As I came across difficult problems, I used many resources to become unstuck.
 First and foremost, I used other similar examples from class rather than trying to reinvent the wheel given the short development timeframe.
 Also, I used online forums such as Stack Overflow extensively.
 Lastly, communicating with other developers who have encountered similar issues was key in resolving issues quickly.</p>

 <h3>Future Fixes and Enhancements:</h3>
 <p>Specific to the backend, I would like to break out bow class into another table since a user can have many different types of bows and shoot many rounds with those bows.
 This would make my code and database cleaner and easier to understand.
-Also, it would give users the ability to query their rounds based on their bow class.</p>
+Also, it would provide users the ability to query their rounds based on their bow class.</p>

 <h3>ERD:</h3>
 <p>https://imgur.com/a/sOlvC</p>